suman-maji/mak-book/README.md

 ## Key Features

-- **Latest News:** Stay updated with important announcements and news from Makaut University.
+- **📰 University News:** Stay updated with the latest announcements and notifications from MAKAUT.

-- **YouTube Lecture Links:** Access categorized YouTube lecture links based on your semester and branch to enhance your learning experience.
+- **🎥 YouTube Lecture Links:** Access categorized YouTube lecture links based on your semester and branch to enhance your learning experience.

-- **Previous Year Questions:** Easily find and download previous year questions, organized by semester, branch, and subject.
+- **📘 Previous Year Questions:** Easily find and download previous year questions, organized by semester, branch, and subject.

-- **Semester Exam Organizer:** Get access to curated study materials, resources, and exam preparation tips organized by semester.
+- **🗓️ Exam Organizers:** Get access to curated study materials, resources, and exam preparation tips organized by semester.

-## Project Vision
+## 🎯 Project Vision

 MAK-Book aims to empower students by providing a consolidated platform that simplifies the process of accessing and managing study resources.
 Our vision is to contribute to a more efficient and enjoyable learning experience for Makaut University students.